chingu-voyage4/Geckos-Team-6/CONTRIBUTING.md

 ```

 ### Working in the Branch

-> :warning: Commands are specific to forks and disregard if working from the primary repo.

 Once the branch is created you are now free to edit  code as you normally would in any editor.
 You may now treat the folder and its contents as your own and be confident in any changes you make.